fmaclen/svelte-vibe-code/README.md

 # Svelte Vibe Code

-A starter template with SvelteKit (client-only), Convex backend, shadcn-svelte UI components, and auth.
+A _somewhat opinionated_ starter template with SvelteKit (client-only), Convex backend, shadcn-svelte UI components, and auth.
 The ideal starting point for vibe coding prototypes, with enough patterns that an LLM can pick up on to build _somewhat_ maintainable code.

 ## Quick Start